 The year 1992 marked the 5th bi-ennial conference, hosted at Glendon College York University in Toronto, Ontario, and the official formation of CCWESTT.
 This conference marked the transition from a gathering focusing solely on connecting a network of women and providing them with professional development skills, to one that would focus on the barriers to their success.
 The day before the conference started, a group of organizations met, and decided to form a coalition - named the Canadian Coalition of Women in Engineering, Science, Trades and Technology (CCWESTT), and thus CCWESTT was founded.
 The conference was designed as more of a collaborative workshop, with the following goals:

 Theme: Alert to the Future - Meeting the Challenge

-The 4th bi-ennial conference in 1987, hosted in Calgary Alberta, predates CCWESTT.
-The conference used to be was known as the Canadian Conference of Women in Engineering, Science, and Technology.
-The conference offered stimulating presentations on a variety of topics meant to bringing awareness, challenge, reward, and solutions to issues facing women in engineering, science, and technology.
+The 4th bi-ennial conference in 1987, hosted in Calgary, Alberta, predates CCWESTT.
+The conference was known as the Canadian Conference of Women in Engineering, Science, and Technology.
+The conference offered stimulating presentations on a variety of topics meant to bring awareness, challenge, reward, and solutions to issues facing women in engineering, science, and technology.
 There was a focus on:

 The 3rd bi-ennial conference in 1985, hosted in Ottawa/Hull Ontario, predates CCWESTT.
 The conference used to be known as the Canadian Conference of Women in Engineering, Science, and Technology.
 If you have any information on this conference or others that are missing, please contact CCWESTT [email protected]

 The 2nd bi-ennial conference in 1983, hosted in Vancouver, British Columbia, predates CCWESTT.
 The conference used to be known as the Canadian Conference of Women in Engineering, Science, and Technology.
 If you have any information on this conference or others that are missing, please contact CCWESTT [email protected]